-7.4 Authentication (TSF AUT)
+7.4 Authentication (TSF\AUT)

 This TSF enforces the identification and authentication of the administrator by the administrator password.
-According to FMT\SMF.1 and FMT\MTD.1a, the TSF allows only the administrator who has been identified and authenticated by the TSF to modify the administrator password.
+According to FMT\SMF.1, this TSF has a management function to modify the administrator password.
+This TSF allows only the administrator who has been identified and authenticated by the TSF to use this management function according to FMT\MTD.1a.
 According to FIA\SOS.1a, the TSF only accepts a password which is 5 or more characters.